jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

     }
 }
 ```
 It is recommended to upgrade your ProGuard in the Android SDK to the latest release (5.1 or higher).
-Upgrading the buildtools or other aspects of the sdk your proguard might reset to the version being shipped with the sdk.
-In order to force ProGaurd to use a different version of ProGuard than the Android Gradle default you can include this in the buildscript of build.gradle file:
+Note that upgrading the build tools or other aspects of your SDK might cause Proguard to reset to the version shipped with the SDK.
+In order to force ProGuard to use a version of other than the Android Gradle default, you can include this in the buildscript of `build.gradle` file:
 ``` java
 buildscript {
     configurations.all {